Lalitkumar4/task-tracker-react/README.md

 ## Features

 - Add new tasks
-- Add day and time
+- Add the day and time
 - Update tasks
 - Delete tasks
 - Set Reminder